 Debate about the tax planning undertaken by multinational companies has been especially vigorous in the United Kingdom.
 The government has been very publicly studying possible remedies and, even in advance of the OECD BEPS Action Plan being completed, introduced a DPT to counter arrangements that are perceived to divert profits from the UK.
 Representatives from HM Treasury, HM Revenue & Customs and other government departments continue to be active in discussions on the BEPS Action Plan.
 Now that there is significantly more clarity over how the UK will implement the BEPS recommendations, many UK companies are assessing the impact on their businesses going forward.

-Former Exchequer Secretary to the Treasury David Gauke has expressed the UK’s support for the OECD BEPS Action Plan: “We’ll continue to work through the G20 and OECD — on the digital economy, on coherence, on substance and on transparency — to make sure that this area is properly reformed⁸.”
+In 2014, former Exchequer Secretary to the Treasury David Gauke expressed the UK’s support for the OECD BEPS Action Plan: “We’ll continue to work through the G20 and OECD — on the digital economy, on coherence, on substance and on transparency — to make sure that this area is properly reformed.”7

 With a number of high-profile government officials involved in finalizing the remaining aspects of the OECD BEPS Action Plan, the UK government is sending a clear message that it is taking the OECD’s efforts seriously.
 Representatives from business, as well as the advisory community, have been actively encouraged by the OECD to get involved in helping to shape the Action Plan in a way that does not disturb ordinary commerce.

 Tackling tax avoidance is not a new concept in the UK.
 In fact, the country has historically been proactive on anti-avoidance.
 The government has already introduced a new set of CFC provisions, and the regime has been amended to ensure that groups are not able to utilize the rules to generate a UK tax advantage.
-As noted, the government introduced a DPT discussed below.
+As noted, the government introduced a DPT, discussed in detail below.

-It is understood that the UK tax legislative framework has been studied at the OECD in order to assess what mightconstitute best practice in designing rules to defeat perceived BEPS activity.
-For example, the OECD has considered the UK’s anti-arbitrage rules, which prevent companies from exploiting asymmetries between different tax regimes by using contrived arrangements.
-The new CFC provisions are also being reviewed as a potential model for tackling the artificial export of profits from one country to another.
+It is understood that the OECD has studied UK tax legislative framework to assess what might constitute best practice in designing rules to defeat perceived BEPS activity.
+For example, the OECD has considered the UK’s anti-arbitrage rules (now superseded by the anti-hybrid rules), which prevented companies from exploiting asymmetries between different tax regimes by using contrived arrangements.
+The new UK CFC provisions are also being reviewed as a potential model for tackling the artificial export of profits from one country to another.

-DPT, which is different from corporation tax, applies to diverted profits arising on or after 1 April 2015.
-DPT applies at a rate of 25 percent, which is higher than the UK’s current 20 percent corporation tax rate.
+The DPT, which is different from corporation tax, applies to diverted profits arising on or after 1 April 2015.
+The DPT applies at a rate of 25 percent, which is higher than the UK’s current 19 percent corporation tax rate.

-Groups that are taking action to restructure as a result of DPT are considering other changes that are being implemented as a result of the BEPS Action Plan.
+Groups that are restructuring as a result of the DPT are considering other changes that are being implemented as a result of the BEPS Action Plan.

 In March 2016, the Chancellor of the Exchequer published an updated Business Tax Roadmap setting out the government’s plans for business taxes to 2020.
-The document summarizes the UK’s progress in implementing the OECD’s recommendations, and its priorities going forward.
-The following are some recommendations of particular interest, together with the latest developments in the UK.
+The document summarizes the UK’s progress in implementing the OECD’s recommendations and its priorities going forward.
+Summarized below are some recommendations of special interest, together with the latest developments in the UK.

 Hybrid mismatch arrangements

-In light of the OECD proposals on hybrid mismatch arrangements under Action 2 of the BEPS Action Plan, the UK is proposing to change its domestic rules.
-Draft legislation has been published, and the UK rules closely follow the OECD’s recommendations.
-The new rules will apply to payments made on or after 1 January 2017.
+In light of the OECD proposals on hybrid mismatch arrangements under Action 2 of the BEPS Action Plan, the UK has changed its domestic rules that apply to payments made on or after 1 January 2017.
+The UK rules closely follow the OECD’s recommendations and replace the UK’s previous anti-arbitrage rules.

 Deductibility of corporate interest expense